Escondido and Fagnano Lakes

 History & Heritage Museums

-20-Minute Scenic Helicopter Flight Over Cape Town USD 156’s museums help you step through the region’s timeline with clear exhibits and well‑curated collections.
+Day Tour to Explore Mayan Sites and Cenotes with Meal USD 125’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.